 Epigenetics and Nanomedicine

-CINN’s Nanomedicine research group was established in 2015 as a result of the center’s increased activity in the biomedical field.
+The Epigenetics and Nanomedicine research group was established in 2015 as a result of the CINN’s growing activity in the biomedical field.

-The ongoing research lines are focused on six main areas:
+The current research lines are focused on six main areas:

-- Application of next generation technologies in the search for epigenetic biomarkers related to aging and human tumorigenesis which are useful in clinical practice.
+- Application of new technologies in the search for epigenetic biomarkers related to aging and human carcinogenesis that are useful in clinical practice.

-- Identification of epigenetic changes in response to nanomaterials, and especially to graphene and graphenic nanomaterials.
+- Identification of epigenetic changes in response to nanomaterials, particularly graphene and graphenic materials.

-- Tissue engineering: Solutions to avoid peri-implantitis, ceramic materials for long-lasting implants, bone scaffolds, etc.
+- Tissue engineering: Solutions against peri-implantitis, ceramic materials for long-lasting implants, bone substitutes.

-Our researchers also lead 3 of the research groups of the Health Research Institute of Asturias (ISPA):
+Our researchers lead 4 research groups of the Health Research Institute of the Principality of Asturias (ISPA):